Tottenham Hotspur F.C. Under-21s and Academy: The Academy

 The Tottenham Hotspur Academy coaches young footballers from the ages of 8 to 18 involving approximately 150 young players, looked after by 30 full-time and part-time staff.
 The academy features a network of 35 scouts who are tasked with finding the best local, national and international talent.
-Whilst under 16, in the Youth development phase, players are coached or play in the evenings and the weekend whilst they are in full-time education.
-On reaching 16, the best players are offered a place in the U18s Academy on a full-time 2 year Scholarship contract.
+Whilst under 16, in the Youth Development phase, players are coached or play in the evenings and the weekend whilst they are in full-time education.
+On reaching 16, the best players are offered a place in the U18s Academy on a full-time two-year Scholarship contract.
 This provides an academic programme alongside their football commitments.
-Players will usually progress through first and second years of the professional development phase whereupon on completion, they will be either offered a professional contract or be released.
+Players will usually progress through first and second years of the Professional Development phase whereupon, on completion, they will either be offered a professional contract or be released.
 Where a player is borderline or has been held back because of injury there is the option of offering a third year at the academy by exception.

+The Academy has Category One status, awarded by the Premier League's Elite Player Performance Plan.

 Notable players to come through the Tottenham Hotspur Academy include Harry Kane, Ledley King, Jake Livermore, Ryan Mason, Danny Rose, Andros Townsend, Kyle Walker-Peters and Harry Winks, all of whom have gone on to represent their country at international level.

 In 2017 the newly retired and former Tottenham player Scott Parker was appointed in charge of the Under-18s.
-In July 2018, Parker left Tottenham to return to his last club, Fulham, serving as first-team coach.
-The current Under-18 manager is Stuart Lewis, who was appointed in July 2021 to replace Matt Taylor, who had been in place since 2019.
+In July 2018, Parker left Tottenham to return to his last club, Fulham, serving as first-team coach, and was replaced at Tottenham by his assistant Matt Wells.
+Matt Taylor took over in 2019 after Wells joined Parker at Fulham, and was himself replaced by Stuart Lewis in July 2021.
+Lewis was promoted to first team academy transition coach in July 2025 and the current Under-18s head coach is the Head of Coach Development Joe Staunton, acting in an interim role.

-The current Academy Manager is Dean Rastrick, who stepped up from Academy Performance Manager in 2020.
-Rastrick succeeded John McDermott after the latter left to become the Football Association's assistant, then only months later new, technical director.
-McDermott had been working at Tottenham's academy for 15 years.
+Academy managers have included Colin Murphy, Peter Suddaby, John McDermott and Dean Rastrick.
+The position is currently held by Simon Davies, who moved from head of coaching methodology on 20 June 2023 following Rastrick's departure from the club.